lightbug-io/docs/devices/api/messages/generic.md

 # Generic

-Message types that can be used in a variety of situations
+Message types that can be used in a variety of situations.

 ## 5: ACK

 Used to acknowledge a previously sent message.

+Used in most communication that doesn't already

 **Data fields**